re-belli/Red-Team/README.md

     <td>UAC Bypass</td>
     <td>
       <a href="https://github.com/sexyiam/UAC-Bypass/tree/main" target="_blank">UAC-Bypass</a>
-      - Many companies still have user accounts that are local administrators for their machine.
+      - Many companies still have user accounts that are local administrators for their Windows endpoints.
     </td>
   </tr>
   <tr>